-2. Refusal of the Call
+2. have the interest to

-This stage may happen because of the hero himself refuses to accept the call given.
+This stage may happen because of the here himself refuses to accept the call given.
 This is may happen to the hero because of a sense of obligation, fear of something unknown, insecure feeling or any reasons for the hero not wanting the journey.
 The hero's rejection to the Call of Journey may result from his bad feeling that has been started when he got the call to his adventure, his not willingness to start the journey might be because of the hero prefers to stay in his safe ordinary life.

 The refusal of the Call has its consequences.
 By refusing the call to the journey, the journey itself gives the negative vibes to the hero.
 The simple example for this negative vibe is that the hero might lose his potential or secret special power as the future hero.
-The hero might loses his opportunity to become someone extraordinary, and instead he will lives the rest of his life as an ordinary part of society.
-Rather than taking a journey, he prefers the convenience of his ordinary life.
+The here might loses his opportunity to become someone extraordinary, and instead he will lives the rest of his life as an ordinary part of society. for its adventure in the story. he prefers the convenience of his ordinary life.
 The call seems as a frightening act to conduct for the hero.
 Campbell explains how the Refusal to the Call may affect the hero and the course of the mission:

 Refusal of the summons converts the adventure into its negative.
 Walled in boredom, hard work, or 'culture,' the subject loses the power of significant affirmative action and becomes a victim to be saved.
 His flowering world becomes a wasteland of dry stones and his life feels meaningless - even though, like King Minos, he may through titanic effort succeed in building an empire or renown.
-Whatever house he builds, it will be a house of death: a labyrinth of cyclopean walls to hide from him his Minotaur.
-All he can do is create new problems for himself and await the gradual approach of his disintegration.
-(Campbell, 59)
+Whatever house he builds, it will be a house of death: a labyrinth of cyclopean walls tc hide from him his Minotaur.
+All he can do is create new problems for himself and await the gradual approach of his disintegration. hero's journey give up on one's own interest.

-Most of the hero story agrees that the refusal is mainly the refusal to give up on one's own interest.
+Most of the hero story agrees that the refusal is mainly the refusal tc